 Your friend's posts will once again be visible on your home page.

 Want to know more about your options on Facebook?
-Get some face time with the links on the next page.
+Get some face time with the links below.